 The Tech Market To Watch: Baby Boomers

-When the Netflix comedy Grace & Frankie made two septuagenarians (Jane Fonda and Lily Tomlin) the masterminds behind a senior-friendly vibrator, it was more than just TV hilarity.
+When the Netflix comedy Grace & Frankie made octogenarians (played by Jane Fonda and Lily Tomlin) the masterminds behind a senior-friendly vibrator, it was more than just TV hilarity.

-I’ve worked in the tech industry for 20 years, and have seen first hand the perennial market push toward younger segments: First Gen X, then Millennials.
+I’ve worked in the tech industry for 20 years, and have seen firsthand the perennial market push toward younger segments: First Gen X, then Millennials, and now Centennials (the demographic born after 1995).
 This game of favorites endured from consumer technology’s initial splash in the 1970s until recently, despite (and here’s the part that tech got wrong for so long) evidence that debt-saddled younger populations have fewer and fewer disposable dollars than older adults.
 Even knowing as much, big box stores and big tech brands kept making dancing robots and other flash-in-the-pan gadgets for kids, teens, and young adults, with little regard for mom-turned-grandmom: Her vitality, her tech fluency, and perhaps most importantly, her buying power.

 Finally, that’s changing.

 Baby Boomers, seeing the neglect, are doing more than voting with their consumer dollars.
-They’ve begun stepping up as everything from investors to developers, ushering in products that reflect their personal needs and wishes as well as the needs and wishes of their peers.
-Like Grace and Frankie, Boomers know that fellow Boomers are in the market for much more than emergency alert systems and other protective measures.
-They have a lot of life to live and a lot of love to give.
+They’ve begun stepping up as everything from investors to developers, ushering in products that reflect their personal needs and wishes and those of their peers.
+And like Grace and Frankie, Boomers know that their fellow Boomers are in the market for much more than emergency alert systems and other protective measures.
+They have a lot of life to live and a lot of love to give – and receive!
 Boomers are looking for (and creating) products that help them keep doing exactly that.

-These products are a far cry from “I’ve fallen and I can’t get up.”
-They are evidence of Boomers’ zest, their independence, their curiosity.
-In this shift, we see not only a change in perception, but a maturation of the industry itself, which is finally moving away from a spirit of showiness and short-sightedness to one of true solutions.
+Tastemakers and tech alike have gotten word: Boomers might be facing new-to-them hurdles, but their spirits and spending aren’t slowing.
+Zest, independence, and curiosity remain to be tapped.
+And beyond it’s practical and ideological merits, the market shift toward seniors shows not only a change in perception, but a maturation of the tech industry itself, which is finally moving away from a spirit of showiness and short-sightedness to one of true solutions.
 How’s that for satisfying?